PatchworkBoy/homebridge-edomoticz/README.md

 ### Is my <<some accessory>> supported??
 See [Domoticz API Reference](https://www.domoticz.com/wiki/Domoticz_API/JSON_URL's#Retrieve_status_of_specific_device) - query your device as per the instructions there, and if your device’s SwitchTypeVal isn't in the 'Supports:' list or Type/SubType aren’t in the ’Provides:' list above then it'll just appear as an On/Off switch.
 [Open a new issue](https://github.com/PatchworkBoy/homebridge-eDomoticz/issues/new) including the output from the json api and I’ll get look into supporting that particular device more fully!

+### What does the Override slider represent on the EvoHome Thermostat?
+Override-Until time in minutes from the current time.
+Allows setting an override-until time upto 8 hours in the future.
+Setting this slider to 0 will set the heating mode to Auto.
+Setting it to 481 will set the override as a PermanentOverride.